Lamb Weston Holdings Earnings Call Transcripts

 -

-Q2 results missed expectations with net sales down 8% and EBITDA down $95 million year-over-year, driven by weak restaurant traffic and increased competition.
-FY25 guidance was lowered, and cost-saving and capital allocation initiatives are underway to address industry headwinds.
+Q2 results missed expectations as sales and EBITDA declined due to weak restaurant traffic and increased competition.
+FY25 guidance was lowered, with cost-saving and restructuring initiatives underway.
+Capital spending is shifting to maintenance and modernization, and share repurchase authorization was increased.

 -